StartPackage/auto_launcher/README.md

 # ✨ Auto Launcher

-A command-line utility to automate updates to your Flutter app's **name**, **version**, **bundle identifiers**, and **launcher icon**.
-Designed for use in manual setups or CI/CD pipelines, this tool removes the repetitive overhead of configuring these values across Android and iOS projects.
+> Automate app name, version, bundle ID, and launcher icon updates across Android and iOS — ideal for CI/CD and manual workflows.

 ---

-## 🆕 Update

-**v0.0.3 – Improvements**
+## 📦 What's New in v0.0.3

-* Fixed app icon generation for Android and iOS
+* 🎯 Fixed: App icon generation now works on Android and iOS
-* Improved compatibility with other packages by adjusting dependencies
+* 🔄 Improved: Dependency compatibility with commonly used packages

 ---